Concesssion - While, Although, Though

 Point 2: While

 The conjunction ‘while’ can show concession.
-The conjunction appears at the beginning of the sentence.
+It usually appears at the beginning of the sentence.

 1. While I like most Thai dishes, this one dish is too spicy for me.